 - 43 residents and 37 households – 1880 United States Federal Census, Nevada, Nye County, Barcelona, District 033

-Situated 7a miles from Belmont, between Belmont and Manhattan, the district is located on the southeastern side of Shoshone Mountain and includes the area at the head of Silver Creek, all of Antone Canyon, and extends east to include the Corcoran Canyon area.
+Located 10 miles west of Belmont and 20 miles north of Manhattan in Nye County, Nevada is the ghost town of Barcelona, the district is located on the southeastern side of Shoshone Mountain and includes the area at the head of Silver Creek, all of Antone Canyon, and extends east to include the Corcoran Canyon area.

 Speaking of mobile apps, two of my favorite mobile apps for exploring the southwest are two different mapping apps one that builds your schedule and the other helps me look to see if my rural destination is taking me to private or public lands.
 Highly recommend both!

 - Roadtrippers Plus is $29.99 per year paid version that allows you to build longer itineraries, share your plans with friends, and use the app without ads.
 Click here to save $5 on your subscription to Roadtrippers.

 - onX – click here to learn more about onX GPS Map App for Backcountry, Offroad, and Hunting.

 Photos and Videos

 Barcelona, now a ghost town, remains a fascinating destination for those interested in the history of mining in Nevada.
 Its ruins and the remnants of mining activity offer a silent narrative of a once-bustling community, echoing the stories of fortune and desolation that characterize so many of the state’s mining towns.